Dukecitysolutions/sentora-php7-upgrade/sentora_ubun14to16.04_upgrade_guide.md

 2 #------------------------------------------------------------------------

-[ProFTPD Configuration] window will apprear. select [standalone] - then press enter
+[ProFTPD Configuration] window will apprear.
+Select [standalone] - then press enter

 3 #------------------------------------------------------------------------